ladin157/sso-ui/apps/admin-ui/CODING_GUIDELINES.md

 ## Package managers

-The default package manager for the Keycloak UI projects is NPM.
+The default package manager for the Sso UI projects is NPM.
 There are several reasons why NPM is used over other package managers (such as Yarn and PNPM):

 - It comes included with NodeJS by default, meaning it does not have to be installed manually.
 - Most contributors are familiar with the NPM ecosystem and tooling.